-2.5 Application of Non-Thermal Plasma in Chemical Synthesis
+2.3 Application of Non-Thermal Plasma in Chemical Synthesis

 The non-thermal plasma is widely used in many industrial applications.
-The first use of chemical synthesis via silent discharge is ozone generation by Siemen (Horvath, 1980).
-Under selective experiment conditions, organic plasma chemistry can be a valuable synthetic method.
-Main areas of applications are the generation of reactive species, isomerizations, eliminations, cyclizations, condensations, and multistep reactions (Suhr, 1983).

-For the industrial production of epoxides, ethylene oxide, which is the most important epoxides in industrial processes, is made by conventional methods using catalysts.
-There are also some studies on plasma organic syntheses such as oxidations of aromatic, liquids hydrocarbons, and olefins using oxygen plasma (Suhr et al., 1984; Tezuka and Yajima, 1996; Suhr et al., 1988; Patiño et al., 1995).
-Furthermore, the selectivity of product formation is far superior to plasma oxidations in the gas phase, making these techniques attractive for preparative chemistry (Suhr et al., 1984).
+The first use for chemical synthesis via silent discharge is ozone generation by Siemen (Horvath, 1980).
+Main areas of applications are the generation of reactive species, isomerizations, eliminations, cyclizations, condensations, and multi step reactions (Suhr, 1983).
+For the industrial production of epoxides, ethylene oxide, which is the most important epoxide in industrial processes, is made by conventional methods using catalysts.
+There are also some studies on plasma organic syntheses, such as oxidations of aromatic, liquid hydrocarbons, and olefins using oxygen plasma (Suhr et al., 1984; Tezuka and Yajima, 1996; Suhr et al., 1988; Patiño et al., 1995).
+Furthermore, the product selectivity is far superior to plasma oxidations in the gas phase, making these techniques attractive for preparative chemistry (Suhr et al., 1984).

-The previous studies on plasma oxidation at low pressure suggested that the most important species in the plasma partial oxidation was O(3P) (Suhr, 1983; Suhr et al., 1988; Patiño et al., 1995; Patiño et al., 1996; Patiño et al., 1999; and Suga and Sekiguchi, 2005).
-The following reaction was proposed for the epoxidation of the carbon double bond:
+The previous studies on plasma oxidation at low pressure suggested that the most important species in the plasma partial oxidation was $O({}^{3}P)$ (Suhr, 1983; Suhr et al., 1988; Patiño et al., 1995; Patiño et al., 1996; Patiño et al., 1999; and Suga and Sekiguchi, 2005).
+The following reaction proposed for the epoxidation of the carbon double bond: